 It wasn’t long before the ferry Dale Princess arrived to take us back to the mainland.
 We embarked at 15:00 and the cruise back to Martin’s Haven was uneventful.

 The Dale Princess

 We got back to the car and packed our things.
-Dennis, with no regard for my tiredness and need of rest, wasted no time in phoning his wife to tell her that we would be leaving immediately and that to expect him back for 20:00.
-Again I said nothing and we set off but I was tired.
+Dennis, with no regard for me or what I wanted to do, wasted no time to phone his wife to tell her that we would be leaving immediately and that to expect him back for 20:00.
+I needed a rest but again I said nothing and we set off.
+I was shattered.

 We stopped for fuel at Haverfordwest and at some point beyond there but before the M4 I handed the driving over to Dennis through being over tired.
 We got to my house at about 19:20.
 I was shattered and resolved that apart from planning the journey times and driving him on his 3 Peaks challenge due next month, this would be the last expedition that I would ever do with him.